oasis-tcs/openc2-oc2ls/oc2ls.md

 #### 3.4.2.10 L4 Protocol

-Value of the protocol (IPv4) or next header (IPv6) field in an IP packet.
+Value of the IPv4 `"protocol"` or IPv6 `"next header"` field in an IP packet.
 Recognized values for these fields are registered with IANA, according to the process defined in [[RFC5237]](#rfc5237).
 The table below identifies a non-exhaustive set of commonly used values.

 **Type: L4-Protocol (Enumerated)**